-The carrot is a highly nutritious food as it is a good source of beta carotene, fibre, vitamin K1, potassium, and antioxidants.
-It is associated with heart and eye health, improved digestion, and is even weight loss-friendly.
+Carrots are a good source of beta-carotene, fibre, vitamin K1, potassium, and antioxidants.
+It is associated with heart and eye health, improved digestion, and is even weight-loss-friendly.

 Jump to: